December 8, 2022

 Resources relating to this podcast:

-Read the Healthy Culture Wins Business Breakthrough for more on belonging cues and there importance to your team members when feeling safe in the work that they do.
+Read the ’Healthy Culture Wins’ Business Breakthrough for more on belonging cues and their importance to your team members if they’re to feel safe in the work that they do.

-To discover more about how to build a sense of safety, fairness and camaradie in your firm read the Client Value Counts Business Breakthrough.
+To discover more about how to build a sense of safety, fairness and camaraderie in your firm, read the ’Client Value Counts’ Business Breakthrough.

-They also talk about establishing the core purpose of your firm and why being a successful firm isn’t just about delivering your products or services to your clients for a profit – it’s about having a deeper meaning that connects with your clients, your employees and other stakeholders.
-Read the Lead with Purpose Business Breakthrough to discover how to bring real meaning to the work your team does by getting crystal clear clarity on your firms core purpose.
+They also discuss establishing the core purpose of your firm and why being a successful firm isn’t just about delivering products or services to your clients for a profit – it’s about having a deeper meaning that connects with your clients, your employees and other stakeholders.
+Read the ’Lead with Purpose’ Business Breakthrough to discover how to bring real meaning to the work your team does by clarifying your firm’s core purpose.

-To read more about the 3C's and the importance to the success of your firm of maintaining and building the enthusiasm of your team read the Profitable Enthusiasm Business Breakthrough.
+To read more about the importance to the success of your firm of maintaining and building the enthusiasm of your team, read the ’Profitable Enthusiasm’ Business Breakthrough.

-Finally at the very end of the podcast Paul talks about the Ritz Carlton story - which demonstrates so well the importance of a 'team led' approach to running your firm...
-Ladies and Gentlemen, serving Ladies and Gentlemen - read this story in the Client Experience First Business Breakthrough.
+Finally, at the very end of the podcast Paul relates the Ritz Carlton story, which demonstrates so well the importance of a 'team-led' approach to running your firm...
+‘Ladies and Gentlemen, serving Ladies and Gentlemen.’
+Read this story in the ’Client Experience First’ Business Breakthrough.

-And if you want anymore great business insights into how to look after your team, your clients and your firm, click the link for our library page, where you will find a host of valuable reports.
+And if you want more great business insights into how to look after your team, your clients and your firm, click the link for our library page, where you will find a host of valuable reports.

 Never Miss An Episode